 The main function of oxalate is to bind minerals and form them into different compounds.
 This process often takes place in the colon, kidney, or urinary tract.

-A fair warning — too much oxalate in the body can lead to different kinds of kidney stones such as uric acid stone and oxalate kidney stone.
+A fair warning—too much oxalate in the body can lead to kidney disease and put you at high risk of kidney stone formation.
+There are different types of kidney stones that high oxalate intake can cause such as uric acid stones and calcium oxalate kidney stones.
 That’s why it’s important to keep track of the oxalate content of foods you eat daily.

 The body eliminates excess waste, such as oxalate, through stool and urine.
 If you eat too many foods high in oxalate, the body cannot keep up with the increased amount and might soon develop complications.